Navigate

 Neither warm nor capable.
 The lecturer's framing: “they didn't care and they weren't good at it.”
 Minimum viable resistance from the team.

-The framework, applied to brands
+The same dimensions, applied to brands

-The framework, applied to brands
+The same dimensions, applied to brands

 SUBSIDIZED BRANDSPOPULAR BRANDSTROUBLED BRANDSLUXURY BRANDSHershey'sJohnson & JohnsonCampbell'sCoca-ColaUSPSVA HospitalsAmtrakPublic transitRolexRolls-RoycePorscheMercedesBPGoldman SachsAIGMarlboro